 Here’s a picture of where we’re headed.
 We’re climbing the peak slightly to the left in the photo.
 It’s in the clouds.
 This wasn’t taken on our first day because when we arrived it was raining / snowing.
 More on that later.
 We’re headed to the top of South Maroon Peak at 14, 156′, a bit of a change from where I live at 400′.

-We stocked up on food for our trip.
+We stocked up on food like protein bar, chips, biscuits, etc. for our trip.
 I don’t know why Christine makes fun of me.
 Potato chips are really light weight and they have a ton of fat in them.
 And if (when) they get crushed you can still just dump them in your mouth.
 The Mike n’ Ikes were too heavy.
 We ate those for dinner the night before.

 The rain and snow didn’t have us too excited but we figured it would clear out that night.
 We slept in the back of Tyson’s station wagon after a dinner of fried chicken and jalapeno poppers.
 Don’t get me started; it wasn’t my idea.
 But I ate them anyways.

 We fell asleep around 10 pm and I opened my eyes at 1:15 am looking straight up at a marvelously star-studded sky.
 I let Tyson sleep until 1:45 am.We put a few things (or half our wardrobe in Tyson’s case) in our packs and hit the trail by 2:30 am.
 This is where it got interesting.
 There are few pictures for the next part of the story as we spent the next 5 hours hiking in total darkness (not even a moon) which is how we got in trouble.